-Students expand on the knowledge gained in BIS 201 and BIS 325 by further investigating the development of web pages using the JavaScript programming language.
-Using JavaScript, web pages can become dynamic, and interfaces can be enhanced with better modes of interaction.
-Some of the topics explored include how to create countdowns, monthly calendars, pull-down menus, banners, rollovers, slide shows, form validations, and cookies using external JavaScript files.
-An introduction to AJAX and jQuery is included.
+Expand on the knowledge gained in BIS 201 and BIS 325 by further investigating the development of web pages using the JavaScript programming language.
+Using JavaScript, web pages can become dynamic, and the user is provided interactivity.
+Some of the topics explored include how to create countdowns, rollovers, slide shows, form validations, and cookies using external JavaScript files.
+An introduction to AJAX and ¡Query is included.